Sim007/staticws/Examples/portainer/readme.md

+# Portainer
-In this directory you will find some ways start portainer:
+In this directory you will find some ways to start portainer:
 - a batch file
 - a powershell file
 - docker-compose file